Be updated, subscribe to the OpenKM news

 - Importation: In companies the documentation can use multiple channels and formats: paper through the postal mail, electronic format via fax, e-mail, web form, etc. The business process involves all the departments of the company that have to take into account all input means, distribution and delivery channels of e-documents and all equipment to manage electronic documents.

 - Extraction: once documentation is digitalized and inserted in the document management system, the software has to extract all the information inside them.
 OpenKM is an enterprise content management system that offers text extraction features that extract all words contained in the body of the document; that let the user from searching files by terms present in the document, to set the type of document thanks to the embedded OCR engine of the document management system.
-The software also has an optical mark recognition engine - OMR – and the DMS provides the possibility to integrate it with any third application.
 In this way, they provide the connectivity among OpenKM content manager and pre-existing company applications ( CRM, ERP, Contracts Management Software, databases… )

 - Classification: Once the documentation is stored in the document management system, files can be subject to internal procedures or implementation of processes inherent to the business.
 For instance; files identified as web forms have to be sent to the customer care department , a job application should be sent to the human resources department; or a document classified as provider has to be sent to the invoicing department.